-- i.
-Personnel: Include the title of the position, name (or indicate vacancy), annual salary and level of effort (percentage of time) dedicated to this project. - ii.
-Fringe: Provide the position, name (or indicate vacancy), total fringe benefit rate used. - iii.
-Travel: Only local travel related to the (insert name of project/effort) and for the project staff will be approved in the grant budget.
+- Personnel: Include the title of the position, name (or indicate vacancy), annual salary (cannot exceed \$212,100) and level of effort (percentage of time) dedicated to this project.
+All proposed salaries must be reasonable and not exceed (1) the local market rates for specific roles, responsibilities, and experience, and (2) the prior salaries paid by the prospective grantee prior to the grant.
+Proposed salary increases from previously approved budgets or the organization's historical salary payments must be no more than the annual federal cost of living allowance (COLA) unless the Department finds good cause to justify a larger increase.
+Personnel must only include individuals working directly to provide services to individuals enrolled in care management and cannot include indirect activities such as accounting and payroll, data monitoring and evaluation, IT support, etc., but those services may be charged to indirect. - ii.
+Fringe: Provide the position, name (or indicate vacancy), total fringe benefit rate used.
+Fringe must be broken out by category (e.g., health insurance, FICA, etc.). - iii.
+Travel: Only local travel related to the care management grant and for the project staff will be approved in the grant budget.
 Provide purpose, destination, and type of travel. - iv.
 Equipment: Provide the item, quantity, amount, and percent charged to the grant. - v.
 Supplies: Include the items being requested and rate.
 Description should also include how the supplies directly support the project. - vi.
 Contractual: Provide the name of entity and identify whether it's a sub-recipient, contractor, consultant, or service.
-Also provide the entity's rate. - vii.
+Also provide the entity's rate.
+Any vendors selected under this RFA will be required to provide a breakdown of its personnel costs for each person performing services under the contract.
+This breakdown shall include: the actual salary paid, the actual fringe rate applied to the salary, any overhead applied and the profit amount. - vii.
 Other Direct Costs: List any costs not included in any of the other cost categories. - viii.
-Indirect Costs: Indirect costs should not exceed 10% of direct costs, unless the organization has a negotiated indirect cost rate agreement.
+Indirect Costs: Indirect costs should not exceed 10% of direct costs.
 Please reference 45 CFR §75.414. - ix.
 Program Income: If the possibility of generating program income as a result of DBH funding exists, list source and amount as budget line items.